ory/hydra-consent-app-express/README.md

 You can use this demo for a rough guide on how to implement the consent flow using NodeJS.
 The only important source file is [this](https://github.com/ory/hydra-consent-app-express/blob/master/routes/index.js), everything else was created using `express init .`.

 If you are using Auth0, check out [hydra-auth0-consent-sdk](https://github.com/ory/hydra-auth0-consent-sdk)

+A go implementation of the consent app is at [hydra-consent-app-go](https://github.com/ory/hydra-consent-app-go)